AmericanMedicalAssociation/ama-style-guide-2/docs/standards.md

 Using `git pull` is `git fetch` followed immediately by `git merge FETCH_HEAD` in one step.
 In some situations, `git pull` may be suitable.

 ### Merge or Rebase?
-In order to maintain the traceability of our branches we *always* merge and *never* rebase branches.
-This helps keeping information about the historical existence of a feature branch and groups together all commits part of the feature.
+In order to maintain the traceability of our branches we **always** merge and **never** rebase branches.
+This helps keep information about the historical existence of a feature branch and groups together all commits part of the feature.
 This requires that branches are merged through a pull request for quality and code review.

 #### Avoid Code Conflicts
 - Avoid rebasing branches.
 - Avoid branching off of unmerged branches.
 Instead, branch off of `develop` whenever possible.
-- If you notice a bug that falls outside of the scope of your assigned JIRA ticket, log it as a new JIRA ticket and notify the lead and/or PM of the new bug.
+- If you notice a bug that falls outside of the scope of your assigned JIRA ticket, log it as a new JIRA ticket and notify the lead and PM of the new bug.
     - Communicate to the PM that you have created a ticket with the explanation of the bug.
 Please also communicate to them that it may block another ticket (with the ticket information).
-    - If it is blocking you, switch focus to that ticket or find another way for that ticket to get done (reach out to the team or PMs to see if anyone has bandwidth to work on that ticket) - but avoid lumping in the fix with your current PR.
+    - If it is blocking you, switch focus to that ticket or find another way for that ticket to get done (reach out to the team or PMs to see if anyone has bandwidth to work on that ticket) - _but avoid lumping in the fix with your current PR_.
 * If you create a branch you own it; no one else should modify it without your permission.
 * If you wish to make a change to someone else's PR, either suggest it in a comment or ask the PR owner to meet with you for a pair programming session/discussion.
 Talking first can solve the problem sooner and increase knowledge sharing which is important to our team.